-If you take the Fed’s “dot plots” at their word, three or four more hikes in 2019, after raising rates in December would seem to be the order of the day, says Steve Blitz, Chief US Economist.
+If you take the Fed’s “dot plots” at their word, three or four more hikes in 2019, after raising rates in December would seem to be the order of the day, says Steven Blitz, Chief US Economist.
 There is, of course, an inherent disconnect between the Fed continuing to put out these forecasts and the evolving economic outlook.

 Larry Brainard looks beyond the relentless march of President Trump’s escalating trade war.
 He explains why market forces will reshape world trade.
 The world will fracture into distinct trading blocs.
 The pattern is already beginning to take shape.